How to Cook Pasta in the Instant Pot

 A good formula to remember is to double the amount of water for the ounces of pasta you have.
 What you see above is 8oz of penne pasta.
 I added 16oz of water to the pot.
 It does need to be submerged, but just barely.
 It's ok if a piece or two of pasta is sticking out of the water (you'll see I have a couple sticking out).

 And if you'd like a little flavor kick, use chicken broth instead of water!
-See how I make my own chicken stock with an Instant Pot.
+See how I make my own Instapot chicken stock.

 Step 2: Add salt and olive oil